<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 The basic syntax for the "compgen" command is "compgen [option]."

-To use this command to list users from the "/etc/passwd" file, you can use:
+To use this command to list users in the shell’s environment, you can use:

 compgen -u